sandeep-s-s/Malayalam_Dictionary/readme.md

-# English to Malayalam Dictionary
+# English to Malayalam Dictionary [no longer maintained]

 English to malayalam dictionary based on olam open source database.